 Some people are born with great genes that give them a perfect complexion while others battle with skin conditions.
 Though the body’s chemical makeup plays an important role, food choices also contribute a lot toward the health of our skin.
-Therefore, if you want to improve the look of your complexion, then you need to start eating more of the most effective foods to help it thrive.
+Therefore, if you want to improve the look of your complexion, then you need to start eating more of the most effective foods for skin health to help it thrive.

 A small amount of protein at every meal is essential since it has amino acids of L-lysine and L-proline for collagen development.
 When you don’t have enough protein, your skin suffers, losing that plumpness that leads to wrinkling.

 An ideal portion size of a piece of meat is about three-ounces, a size that could fit in the palm of your hand.
 One egg would be enough or an eight-ounce cup of Greek yogurt or cottage cheese is just an example that you could get creative with.

 Fruits and vegetables are also very critical because of all their antioxidants and help in fighting free radicals that our skin encounters daily.
-Try to eat five each day and your complexion will thank you.
+Try to eat five each day of those foods for skin health and your complexion will thank you.
 Skin-boosting fruits are blueberries, blackberries, strawberries, darker varieties of grapes are the best with the most phytochemicals and antioxidants.
 Citrus fruits, especially oranges also help firm up the skin’s outer layers as well as heal as it delivers oxygen and nutrients where needed.

 You need to also add more yellow and green vegetables to your diet while reducing some starchier ones like potatoes, which can affect your blood sugar levels in how quickly your body breaks its down.
 How sugar is regulated in your body can impact the appearance of the skin in addition to your health, mood and energy levels.